Fanteria/tree/README.md

 # Tree data structure

-This code is simple implementation of binary tree data structures in C. Implementation has been created for study purposes, not for real usage.
-Binary tree is fully implemented, but not optimized.
-Data type is implemented as `void` for easy retype.
+This code is a simple implementation of binary tree data structures in C. Implementation has been created for study purposes, not for real usage.
+The binary tree is fully implemented, but not optimized.
+Datatype is implemented as `void` for easy retype.

 ## Usage

-In `main.c` is example usage for this code. his function starts menu with options:
+In `main.c` is an example usage for this code. his function starts menu with options:

 1. Help menu
 2. Insert data